4997 Kahala Ave

 ADA: We require a minimum 5 business days notice for ADA requests.
 While we will make our best efforts to provide requested accommodations, we reserve the right to decline to provide or provide substitute accommodations if the request is (1) untimely; and/or (2) unduly burdensome to our organization as defined under the ADA.

-For 14 years Kevin has been leading the gift planning efforts at the University of California, Berkeley.
-In that role he leads a team of 18 talented professionals.
-Under his leadership the team has facilitated more than $1.3 billion in new outright, life income, estate and bequest commitment gifts.
-Additionally, the team oversees $155M in planned giving assets under management.
-Previously Kevin led the gift planning efforts for The Nature Conservancy’s California program, the San Francisco Ballet and Children’s Hospital Los Angeles.
+Kevin T. Crilly, J.D. is a top-tier strategic and tactical gift planning professional at the University of California, Berkeley, the premier public university in the U.S. with one of the largest gift planning programs nationwide.
+As the Executive Director of the Office of Gift Planning for 14 years, Kevin has led the gift planning efforts at Cal with a team of 18 talented professionals who facilitated more than $1.4 billion in new outright, life income, and estate and bequest commitment gifts.
+He oversees $142 million in planned giving assets under management.
+In his 25-year career, Kevin also led the gift planning efforts for The Nature Conservancy’s California program, San Francisco Ballet, and Children’s Hospital in Los Angeles.